 Things that probably would work and could be experimented with (I’m not sure how they would turn out):

 For my therapy pillow I bought 8 pounds of green lentils.
 Lentils are $1.69 per pound both at Whole Foods aka Greenlife Grocery and at Earthfare (in Asheville, NC).
 That comes to $13.52.
 To be honest I wanted 16 pounds of lentils, which would easily fit in the pillow and provide a lot more pressure, but it just seemed kind of expensive at the time.
 I may add some more in the future.
 After all, if you think about it, compared to a typical session with a therapist ($100), lentils are not really that expensive if they have a significant therapeutic value (for me personally it turns out the pillow is hugely helpful).

-In terms of price, probably the cheapest filling is sand, but any kind of fine sand might escape the pillow.
-Lowe’s has a larger particle size sand that could work called AKASHA 4-lb Kalahari Decorative Sand for $3.98.
+In terms of price, probably the cheapest filling is sand… Lowe’s has a sand called AKASHA 5-lb Decorative Sand for $4.48.
 There are much cheaper landscaping pebbles out there, like “pea gravel” but they are probably full of dirt and dust (a 50 pound bag of Pea Pebbles costs $3.58 at Home Depot).
 Perusing the Landscape Rocks and Decorative Rocks at either Lowe’s or Home Depot could result in a pretty inexpensive – and heavy – grounding pillow.
 I might try the Akasha Decorative Sand for my next pillow… My only concern is sand or pebbles could to too heavy by volume.

 3. Prepare your Pillow Case

 You will need: